TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 TP-Link VIGI Cameras Ultimate Guide Part 1

-TP-Link VIGI Ultimate Guide Part 1, The VIGI management system is mainly divided into “Standalone Management Mode” and “VMS Centralized Management Mode”.
+TP-Link VIGI Cameras Ultimate Part 1, The VIGI management system is mainly divided into “Standalone Management Mode” and “VMS Centralized Management Mode”.
 Standalone Mode connects directly to the devices for management.
 The VMS Centralized Management System consists of a server and an application.
 Devices are connected to the server in a unified manner, and users manage the VMS system through applications.

 What Should I Do If I Cannot Control My VIGI Devices?

-If you have finished the configuration on the VIGI app but you are unable to control the VIGI with the app, you can refer to the following steps to troubleshoot.
+If you have finished the configuration on the VIGI app but you are unable to control the VIGI device with the app, you can refer to the following steps to troubleshoot.

 Step 1.
 Ensure the router is working properly.
 You can connect your phone or laptop to the Wi-Fi network of your router, then confirm if the router is working or not.